Skip to main content

 2. Cold and flu symptoms

 Getting enough rest and staying hydrated may help combat fatigue.
 Over-the-counter (OTC) medications can help manage your symptoms, too.
 But if your symptoms persist, get worse, or become severe, contact your healthcare team.
-You may have an infection that requires treatment.
+You may have an infection that requires further treatment.

 3. Contact dermatitis